Xeams Home » Products » Xeams » Knowledge Base

 Document information

-How to white/black list either a user or domain
+How to white/black list a user or domain

 Although Xeams allows white/black listing users as well as domains, we strongly recommend you read the following section before making any changes to the rules.